Skip to main content

 API-key / OAuth coexistence

 The device-first path is additive.
 API-key and OAuth client-credentials authentication remain supported on the Android SDK; the device credential is layered on top for card-present Peak Pay flows that the processor requires a device-bound token for.
-No deprecation of API keys is planned.
+API keys remain supported for the Android SDK flows that use them today.